I used to have a problem with paid acquisition agencies who charge a percentage of spend for their fee.

-I have problems with paid acquisition agencies who charge a percentage of spend.
-It’s the PPC version of hourly pricing, where you’re paid for the number of hours that you work.
+I used to think this was the PPC version of hourly pricing, where you’re paid for the number of hours that you work.

-Here’s my problem with hourly pricing and thus billing a percentage of spend:
+My problem with hourly pricing and thus my old problem with percentage of spend is this:

 Incentives are misaligned and it rarely leads to a successful engagement on both sides.